Blog

 Why their site is excellent:

 • The site uses a video with multiple segments on the homepage, showcasing the Rotary people in action.
-Though auto-playing videos aren’t perfect for all sites, here it serves the purpose.
+Though auto-playing videos aren’t perfect for all sites, here they serve the purpose.

 • The navigation bar of the site is well-organised.
 Hovering your mouse pointer on it brings out a detailed drop-down.
 There’s also a search bar and call-to-actions like Join and Donate.